shinmura0/Faster-Grad-CAM/README.md

 ## Application examples
 1.Anomaly detection
-When you use [Self-supervised-learning](https://medium.com/analytics-vidhya/spotting-defects-deep-metric-learning-solution-for-mvtec-anomaly-detection-dataset-c77691beb1eb), anomaly region is visualised by using Faster-Grad-CAM.
+When you use [Self-supervised-learning](https://medium.com/analytics-vidhya/spotting-defects-deep-metric-learning-solution-for-mvtec-anomaly-detection-dataset-c77691beb1eb), anomaly region is visualized by using Faster-Grad-CAM.
 Next example is that circle is normal.

 ![fig3](https://github.com/shinmura0/Faster-Grad-CAM/blob/master/images/normal_image.png "normal")